-nves or e veryone - victim, bystanders as well as the aggressor.
+lives of everyone - victim, bystanders as well as the aggressor.
 School Expectations Harassment / Bullying Harassment and Bullying includes any annoying and/or provoking comment or conduct that is known or ought reasonably to be known to be unwelcome or hurtful.
 Harassment and Bullying takes many forms - physical, social, sexual, emotional and cyber-based.
-Bystanders share responsibility for harm to the victim.
-Cyber-Bullying Cyberbullying is the use of electronic means to offend, ridicule, intimidate, threaten, harm, exclude or ruin the reputation of an individual.
-Cyberbullying is a criminal offence and often takes the form of a hate-based activity.
-Cyberbullying includes: the use of emails and instant messaging, text or digital imaging sent on cell phones, web pages, blogs, chat rooms, Facebook, Twitter, Snapchat or other social media sites.
+Cyber- Bullying Cyberbullying is the use of electronic means to offend, ridicule, intimidate, threaten, harm, exclude or ruin the reputation of an individual.
+Cyberbullying is a criminal offence and often is a form of a hate-based activity.
+Cyberbullying includes: the use of emails and instant messaging, text or digital images sent on cell phones, web pages, blogs, chat rooms, Facebook, Twitter, Snapchat, Instagram or other social media sites.
 Examples of Cyberbullying include: flaming, insulting, excluding, impersonating, denigration, gossip and rumor mongering, posting / sending embarrassing photos, sexting, outing a person, creating polling or hate-based websites.
 The creation and/or distribution of print or electronic material that serves to offend threaten, ridicule, or defame the character of any member of the BPCI community is considered bullying and/or harassment.
-Sharing of inappropriate images or text messages that are profane or promotes harm or discomfort to others is not acceptable.
+Sharing inappropriate images or text messages that are Sharing mappropriate images of text messages that are profane, explicit or promote harm or discomfort to others is not acceptable.
 Using PEDs to record and post acts of physical aggression, fights, and assaults is not acceptable.
 Hazing / Initiation Hazing, initiations, 9'ering are all forms of bullying and harassment.
 Breaking hazing / initiation traditions takes courage and a deep understanding of the impact bullying has on the victim and the bystanders.
 Just because you may have experienced a form of initiation in the past does not justify doing it to someone else.
 All athletic teams, school clubs and student organizations must know that any form of hazing or initiation will not be tolerated.
 Aiding / Inciting Violence Any actions for the purpose of aiding or inciting violence will not be tolerated.
 Students can expect serious consequences for their actions against others.